 God our Father,

-when the hour of Your Son Jesus had come

-to accept suffering and death

-out of love of You

-and His saving love for us, He did not refuse that suffering and deep pain.
+when the hour of your Son Jesus had come to accept suffering and death out of love of you and his saving love for us, he did not refuse that suffering and deep pain.

-In the hour of trial

-that we may have to pass through,

-do not let us become rebellious

-but keep us trusting in You,

-for You save us

-through Jesus Christ our Lord.
+In the hour of trial that we may have to pass through, do not let us become rebellious but keep us trusting in you, for you save us through Jesus Christ our Lord.

-2) Gospel Reading - Matthew 26:14-25
+Gospel Reading - Matthew 26: 14-25

-One of the Twelve, who was called Judas Iscariot, went to the chief priests and said, "What are you willing to give me if I hand him over to you?"
-They paid him thirty pieces of silver, and from that time on he looked for an opportunity to hand him over.
-On the first day of the Feast of Unleavened Bread, the disciples approached Jesus and said, "Where do you want us to prepare for you to eat the Passover?"
-He said, "Go into the city to a certain man and tell him, 'The teacher says, my appointed time draws near; in your house I shall celebrate the Passover with my disciples."
-The disciples then did as Jesus had ordered, and prepared the Passover.
-When it was evening, he reclined at table with the Twelve.
-And while they were eating, he said, "Amen, I say to you, one of you will betray me."
-Deeply distressed at this, they began to say to him one after another, "Surely it is not I, Lord?"
-He said in reply, "He who has dipped his hand into the dish with me is the one who will betray me.
-The Son of Man indeed goes, as it is written of him, but woe to that man by whom the Son of Man is betrayed.
-It would be better for that man if he had never been born."
-Then Judas, his betrayer, said in reply, "Surely it is not I, Rabbi?"
-He answered, "You have said so."
+One of the Twelve, the man called Judas Iscariot, went to the chief priests and said, 'What are you prepared to give me if I hand him over to you?'
+They paid him thirty silver pieces, and from then onwards he began to look for an opportunity to betray him.
+Now on the first day of Unleavened Bread the disciples came to Jesus to say, 'Where do you want us to make the preparations for you to eat the Passover?'
+He said, 'Go to a certain man in the city and say to him, "The Master says: My time is near.
+It is at your house that I am keeping Passover with my disciples."
+The disciples did what Jesus told them and prepared the Passover.

+When evening came he was at table with the Twelve.
+And while they were eating he said, 'In truth I tell you, one of you is about to betray me.'
+They were greatly distressed and started asking him in turn, 'Not me, Lord, surely?'
+He answered, 'Someone who has dipped his hand into the dish with me will betray me.
+The Son of man is going to his fate, as the scriptures say he will, but alas for that man by whom the Son of man is betrayed!
+Better for that man if he had never been born!'
+Judas, who was to betray him, asked in his turn, 'Not me, Rabbi, surely?'
+Jesus answered, 'It is you who say it.'

-• Yesterday the Gospel spoke of the betrayal of Judas and of the denial of Peter.
+Yesterday the Gospel spoke of the betrayal of Judas and of the denial of Peter.
 Today, it speaks once again of the betrayal of Judas.
 In the description of the Passion of Jesus in the Gospel of Matthew, the failure of the disciples is strongly stressed.
 In spite of having lived three years together with Jesus, not one of them defends Jesus.
-Judas betrays Him, Peter denies Him, and the others flee.
+Judas betrays him, Peter denies him, and the others flee.
 Matthew narrates everything, not to criticize or to condemn, neither to discourage the readers, but in order to underline that acceptance and the love of Jesus exceed the defeat and the failure of the disciples!
 This way of describing the attitude of Jesus was a help for the Communities at the time of Matthew.
 Because of the frequent persecutions, many were discouraged and had abandoned the community and asked themselves: "Will it be possible to return?
 Will God accept and forgive us?"
 Matthew responds by suggesting that we can break the relationship with Jesus, but Jesus never breaks it with us.
 His love is greater than our infidelity.
 This is a very important message which we get from the Gospel during Holy Week.